Sunday, 31 May 2026

 If we are used to finding easy ways to solve our problems, seeking mediums and middlemen, shamans, priests, and gurus, for immediate relief through dispersement of the sacred ash, miracle water, and baths, talismans, amulets, etc, coming to the Siddhas, though, they make us walk the talk.
 They send us on pilgrimages that help shed our karma.
 They have us place the efforts in lighting the sacrificial fire or Homam, and have us place all our worries in it for the fire to consume.
 They have us personally bathe the statues of Siddhas and deities to cool them down and appease them, in asking for their aid.
 Besides the rituals, they get us to the ground to carry out charity, which, besides helping to shed the karma of both parties, the giver and receiver on the other end, brings on love and compassion towards others, ridding us of our selfish outlook.
 They get us going on Yoga to help rebuild our declining state of health.
 There is no easy way to it.
 One has to place the efforts.
 We cannot buy our way out of our karma.

 So too did my life take a turn, and I saw myself sitting before a Nadi reader in 2002.
 Agathiyar came into my life after I took up the call to see the Nadi and come to the worship of the Siddhas.
 Agathiyar in the Nadi spoke about karma too, and he gave me the remedies to soften their effects just as Brahma had promised.
 Knowing my past karma and carrying out the remedies given cleared the path for me to see the results of my worship and practices, and my efforts that I was otherwise deprived of earlier.
 Though this moment of exposure of my faults and flaws in my past life did not impact me back then, today I am thankful to Agathiyar for pleading to Lord Brahma for all of us.
 If Agathiyar, on his part, had helped me soften my karma by giving me the remedies and showing me the means and the ways, the method and the practices that were to come my way, helped me start a new journey.
+I guess I have earned the right to rewrite my destiny.
 I began to rewrite my fate and chart a new destiny, with the Siddhas holding the pen and my hand.

 Agathiyar had me perform a puja known as Siddharku Thanam or a ritual to show my appreciation and thanks-giving to the Siddhas, by making certain offerings, which I did.
 Here, then, I learned to carry out the Siddha puja for the very first time when Nadi guru Senthilkumar led me in reciting the names of the Siddhas.
 I took back the tools and the method and began to continue the worship of the Siddhas in my home, as Agathiyar had asked me to in the Nadi.